-Applications are now open for 2017 Korean Government Scholarship Program (KGSP).
+Applications are now open for 2017 Korean government award Program (KGSP).
 These opportunities are open to international students for pursuing undergraduate programme at designated universities.

-The Korean Government Scholarship Program for undergraduate degrees is designed to provide international students with opportunities to study at higher educational institutions in Korea for Bachelor-level degrees, which in turn will contribute to promoting the international exchange in education and to deepening the mutual friendship among countries.
+The Korean government award Program for undergraduate degrees is designed to provide international students with opportunities to study at higher educational institutions in Korea for Bachelor-level degrees, which in turn will contribute to promoting the international exchange in education and to deepening the mutual friendship among countries.

 The perfect vibe for taking a fully-funded Korean government award Program in Korea.

 GKS Program is a program that paid by the Government of the Republic of Korea for foreign nationals in the Republic of Korea and the Ministry of Education organized, responsible for the project implementation agency directly under the Ministry of Education National Institute for International Education.

 University or Organization: The Government of the Republic of Korea

 Access Mode: Online

 Number of Awards: NA

 Prospective applicants must meet all of the following conditions.

 - The studentships are available for pursuing an undergraduate program at higher educational institutions in Korea.